doanthuanthanh88/yaml-scene/README.md

 ## Examples
 Please go to [here](./yaml-test/examples) to see examples

-## Sharing scenarios
+### `Auto download a mp3 file from youtube`

-### Auto download a mp3 file from youtube
+Features:
-- YouChoose a quality mp3 by yourself
+- Allow choose a mp3 quality to convert
 - Pick a section in the file

-1. Run in local `yaml-scene`
+Run in local `yaml-scene`
 ```sh
   yas https://raw.githubusercontent.com/doanthuanthanh88/yaml-scene/main/yaml-test/examples/download_youtube example
 ```

-3. Run via docker
+Run via docker
 ```sh
   docker run --rm -it \
   -v $PWD:/Downloads \